0ksks/memematch/slides.md

 </div>

 <!--
-Achieving these results required careful technology choices.
-We built the backend with Python and FastAPI, using LLaMA 3.3 through SambaNova's free API.
-The frontend uses Vue 3 with Server-Sent Events for that real-time streaming experience.
+Achieving these results required careful technology choices. <click>
+We built the backend with Python and FastAPI, using LLaMA 3.3 through SambaNova's free API. <click>
+The frontend uses Vue 3 with Server-Sent Events for that real-time streaming experience. <click>
 The entire stack is optimized for speed, accuracy, and cost-effectiveness.
 -->

 ---